Betty Lake Water Treatment Plant Upgrade, Canada

 The operation of the plant starts with pumping the raw water from the Battle River to the Betty Lake through the constructed membranes into the centre of the straw which is sent to the tank and chlorinated.
 The finished product is 99.999% free of cysts and oocysts.

 The immersed membrane upgrade results in additional process waste, released into the south lagoons.
-Process waste evolves from the immersed membranes following three operations - back pulsing, maintenance cleans and recovery cleans.
+Process waste evolves from the immersed membranes following back pulsing, maintenance cleans, and recovery cleans.

 Waste generated from these three processes collectively mixes with the waste from the existing water treatment plant.